greenwyrt/plover2CAT/docs/reference/export.md

 The plain text format contains just pure text.
 Each paragraph becomes one line in the text document.
 This file will not contain any styling/formatting.

+The `export_text` method directly write the editor text to file.

 ### Basic ASCII

 This is the ASCII format as specified in Ipos Eclipse.
 Page numbers begin on column 1, and are padded to 4 places.
 Each line of the text begins with line numbers starting on column 2, with text beginning on column 7 and is < 78 characters in length.
 Hard-coded into the code at this time is 25 lines per page.
 This export format will ignore style formatting.

+The `export_plain_ascii` method wraps editor text and adds line numbers and page numbers according to file format.

 ### ASCII